bhch/django-jsonform/docs/guide/choices.rst

     }

-You can also specify a different label for displaying to the user while the underlying value is different.
+You can also specify a different title for displaying to the user while the underlying value is different.

 .. code-block:: python